software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .important-title }

-> Exercise 5
+> Exercise 2
 >
-> Create a Sprint Backlog board for the third Spring in Trello.
-Name the Sprint Backlog board "Sprint 3 backlog".
-Add similar lists for the board as in the Sprint 2 backlog.
+> Create a Sprint Backlog project for the third Sprint in GitHub Projects.
+Name the project "Sprint 3 Backlog".
+Use the default project columns, similar as in the Sprint 2 Backlog project.
+Add a "Sprint 3 Backlog" link for the project to the "Backlogs" section in the `README.md` file.

 {: .important-title }

-> Exercise 6
+> Exercise 3
 >
+> Make sure that all task related issues that have been completed during the Sprint 2 are _closed_ and their _status is "Done"_ in the Sprint 2 Backlog project.
+Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
+>
+> If you didn't manage to implement all user stories during Sprint 2, move the task related issues of the unfinished user stories to the Sprint 3 Backlog project.

+{: .important-title }

+> Exercise 4
+>
 > Come up with tasks for the third user story, "As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 12 to get an idea what the implementation could look like and the [Authentication](#authentication) section for the technical details.

 {: .important-title }

-> Exercise 7
+> Exercise 5
 >
-> 1. Add these three user stories to the "Product Backlog" board as cards in Trello.
-The user stories should be initially in the "In sprint" list of the board.
-> 2. Add the tasks to the "Sprint 3 Backlog" board as cards in Trello.
-The tasks should be initially in the "To do" list of the board.
+> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "user register" and "user sign in"
+> 2. Create an issue for each _user story_.
+Add a label "user story" and the user story's label for each issue.
+Add the issues to the Product Backlog project and move them to the "In Sprint" column.
+> 3. Create an issue for each _tasks_ of the _first four user stories_.
+If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
+Add a label "task" and the task related user story's label for each issue.
+Add the issues to the Sprint 2 Backlog project and move them to the "Todo" column.

 ## Testing